Jean Hamlin

-Jean Hamlin (Note: Last name occasionally Hamlyn.
-Real name was likely Pierre Egron.) (fl.
-1682–1684) was a French pirate active in the Caribbean and off the coast of Africa.
+Jean Hamlin (died 1696, real name likely Pierre Egron) was a French pirate active in the Caribbean and off the coast of Africa.
 He was often associated with St. Thomas's pirate-friendly Governor Adolph Esmit.

 History

-Hamlin began his career in 1682, sailing from Jamaica in a small sloop loaded with 120 men, with which he took the frigate La Trompeuse (The Trickster), (Note: Buccaneer Michiel Andrieszoon was active off South America in the same time period; his ships Le Tigre and La Mutine were occasionally confused for Hamlin's Trompeuse.) which itself had changed hands between a number of pirates.
-He quickly looted eighteen Jamaican ships, causing Jamaica's Governor Thomas Lynch to send two ships after him.
+Hamlin began his career in 1682, sailing from Jamaica in a small sloop loaded with 120 men, which took a frigate they renamed La Trompeuse (The Trickster), (Note: Buccaneer Michiel Andrieszoon was active off South America in the same time period; his ships Le Tigre and La Mutine were occasionally confused for Hamlin's Trompeuse.) which itself had changed hands between a number of pirates.
+Given command of the prize, he quickly looted eighteen Jamaican ships, causing Jamaica's Governor Thomas Lynch to send two ships after him.
 The first missed him; the second, HMS Guernsey, found Hamlin but was outpaced by the freshly careened Trompeuse, which "sailed three feet to his one."
 Lynch recruited retired pirate turned pirate-hunter John Coxon to bring in Hamlin, but he was unsuccessful.
 Lynch then tried hiring buccaneer Jan "Yankey" Willems, who refused even to look for Hamlin.

 Aware that Lynch was actively seeking his capture, Hamlin left his hideout at Île-à-Vache and sailed to St. Thomas where he was sheltered by Danish Governor Adolph Esmit.
 Early in 1683 he began attacking English ships near Hispaniola (letting a French ship go free), returning to St. Thomas where Esmit helped him sell off his plunder.

-"A very large chest of gold-dust, 150 piggs [sic] of silver, 200 bags of coined money, besides plate, jewels, elephant's teeth [and] other valuable goods and commodities."

-— — A contemporaneous account of Hamlin's treasure from piracy in mid-1683.
+Hamlin did not try to hide behind a privateering commission: off St. Thomas a French warship confronted him and asked, "how she dared fire at ships flying French colours?
+The pirate answered that he was a robber."

 Hamlin sailed for Sierra Leone off the African coast in May, capturing seventeen Dutch and English vessels.
 Some of his crew split off under a Captain Morgan, taking a prize ship with them.
-Hamlin returned to St. Thomas with a fortune described as "a very large chest of gold-dust, 150 piggs [sic] of silver, 200 bags of coined money, besides plate, jewels, elephant's teeth [and] other valuable goods and commodities."
+Hamlin returned to St. Thomas with a fortune described as "a very large chest of gold-dust, 150 piggs (Note: Ingots.) of silver, 200 bags of coined money, besides plate, jewels, elephant's teeth [and] other valuable goods and commodities."
 He had reportedly been very cruel to the crews of captured ships during his African voyages, leading Nevis' Governor William Stapleton to call him "John Hamlin, the arch murderer and torturer."